Edited by Boutheina Kaldi, American University of Sharjah, United Arab Emirates

 Platform to house primary sources of Islamic law.

-Thousands of Arabic books (including various editions of important classical texts) available for browsing, download, search
+Thousands of Arabic books (including various editions of important classical texts) available for browsing, download, and search.

 مشروع تقني يهدف لتوفير خدمات بحث وتصفح متقدمة لمحتوى المكتبة الشاملة